(a se teel SIS teen)

 Adverse events have not been observed in animal reproduction studies.
-Based on limited reports using acetylcysteine to treat acetaminophen poisoning in pregnant women, acetylcysteine has been shown to cross the placenta and may provide protective concentrations in the fetus.
+Based on limited reports using acetylcysteine to treat acetaminophen overdose in pregnant women, acetylcysteine has been shown to cross the placenta and may provide protective concentrations in the fetus.

 Acetylcysteine may be used to treat acetaminophen overdose in during pregnancy (Wilkes 2005).
 In general, medications used as antidotes should take into consideration the health and prognosis of the mother; antidotes should be administered to pregnant women if there is a clear indication for use and should not be withheld because of fears of teratogenicity (Bailey 2003).